aratare-jp/epsilon-clj/docs/about.md

 # About

 ## What is it?
-To put it simply:

-> `epsilon-clj` is a Clojure wrapper around [Eclipse Epsilon](https://www.eclipse.org/epsilon/).
+`epsilon-clj` is a codebase generator based on [Eclipse Epsilon](https://www.eclipse.org/epsilon/) and written in Clojure.

-[Eclipse Epsilon](https://www.eclipse.org/epsilon/) is a code generator that complies to Model-Driven Software Development (MDSD) philosophy.

-A quick search on Google will give you a lot of places to look at, but in a nutshell, MDSD is not that different from what you might have seen before.
-Namely: **Code generation**.
+Codebase generation is similar to text or code generation, but instead works on a much larger picture, i.e. the codebase itself.
+In a nutshell, instead of generating a single file, you'll generate an entire codebase.
+Sounds cool, right?

 !!! info
-    Note that I call this **code** generation instead of **text** generation.
-The difference between them is, well, dependent on how you classify "code" and "text".
-For consistency, any time I say code generation, I'm referring to both of them.

-## What is code generation?
+    You may be wondering: a code generator can also generate an entire codebase.
+And you'd be right.
+Here I'm using the term _codebase generator_ to put emphasis on the fact that this library is mainly for generating codebase rather than individual pieces, which you can also do by the way 😉

+## How does codebase generation work?

-Code generation involves two main parts: **templates**, and, if applicable, **models**.
+Codebase generation involves two main parts: **templates**, and, if applicable, **models**.

-Generally speaking, code generators read in **templates**, which have various "slots" where they require additional information.
+Generally speaking, codebase generators read in **templates**, which have various "slots" where they require additional information.
 They also require **models**, which provides these additional information to fill those "slots".

 For example, let's say that we have a template like this: